Australia new vehicle sales surge to record in June

-SYDNEY, July 5 Australian new vehicle sales jumped to a record in June, a second straight month of bumper results that augured well for consumer demand across the economy.
+SYDNEY, July 5 (Reuters) - Australian new vehicle sales jumped to a record in June, a second straight month of bumper results that augured well for consumer demand across the economy.

 The Australian Federal Chamber of Automotive Industries' VFACTS report out on Wednesday showed 134,171 new vehicles were sold in June, up 4.4 percent on the same month last year.
 Both months had the same number of selling days.